Vab-170/personal-website/README.md

 1. Fork or clone this repository.
 2. Ensure your repository's Settings > Pages is set to deploy from the `gh-pages` branch.
 3. The workflow will handle deployment automatically on push to `main`.

+### Cloudflare Pages (Optional)

+You can also deploy this site to Cloudflare Pages for an additional live URL.
+To enable:

+1. Go to the Cloudflare Pages dashboard and create a new project.
+2. Connect your GitHub repository.
+3. Use the following build settings:
+   - **Framework**: Vite
+   - **Build command**: `npm run build`
+   - **Output directory**: `dist`
+4. Deploy.
+Your site will be available at `https://<your-project>.pages.dev`.

+You can keep both deployments active and share either link.

 ### Development Workflow